openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 .. tab:: Windows

-   See :doc:`Install OpenVINO Runtime on Windows from an Archive File <openvino_docs_install_guides_installing_openvino_from_archive_windows>` Running these samples requires OpenCV, so be sure to install OpenCV when you get to the Install Additional Components step.
+   See :ref:`Install OpenVINO Runtime on Windows from an Archive File <openvino_docs_install_guides_installing_openvino_from_archive_windows>` Running these samples requires OpenCV, so make sure that you install OpenCV in the Install Additional Components step.

 .. tab:: macOS